telesoho/vscode-markdown-paste-image/README.md

   Enable this feature by setting `MarkdownPaste.enableAI` to true.
   You can also customize how AI processes and outputs text by setting the `MarkdownPaste.aiSysMessage` parameter.
+  If you need to set more complex rules for AI, you can specify the AI's prompt file through `MarkdownPaste.aiPromptFile`.

 - Paste smart